andreavitaletti/andreavitaletti.github.io/docs/index.md

 # Andrea Vitaletti

 Andrea Vitaletti, Ph.D., Associate Professor of Computer Science at Sapienza University of Rome.
 My research focuses on designing systems for collecting, analyzing, and managing data in distributed networks, with a strong emphasis on decentralized governance.
 Over the years, I have worked on the Internet of Things (IoT), Distributed Ledger Technologies (DLT), and Federated Machine Learning, topics I also teach at Sapienza.
-More recently, I’ve started exploring Verifiable Computation and Computational Gastronomy
+More recently, my research has focused on Verifiable Computation and Computational Gastronomy.

 I am particularly interested in the trade-offs between data utility and privacy, as well as the balance between individual and collective interests in digital ecosystems.
 I have co-authored over 90 scientific papers and contributed to several European research projects, including serving as principal investigator and coordinator of the FET Open project PLEASED.